 Pregnancy, Toxic Body Burden, and Our Kids’ Health

-It’s also now clear that many health problems begin long before birth due to toxic exposures in the womb.
+It’s now clear that many health problems begin long before birth due to toxic exposures in the womb.

 From conception on, our babies get more than just our genes; through maternal-fetal transfer, they receive a constant toxic streaming download of the body burden of chemicals we have accumulated throughout our own lives and which we are exposed to in pregnancy.
 Pregnancy itself increases the mobilization of a number of stored chemicals and heavy metals, for example, lead, which cross the placenta and get to baby.